gracemorganmaxwell/refinedk9-react-cloudflare/IMPLEMENTATION_PLAN.md

 - **✅ 403 Errors Eliminated:** Full HTML/iframe embedding capability
 - **✅ Professional Design:** Modern, mobile-first responsive layout
 - **✅ Performance Optimized:** Lightning-fast loading with Cloudflare CDN
-- **✅ Easy Maintenance:** Developer-friendly React codebase with TypeScript
+- **✅ Easy Maintenance:** Developer-friendly React codebase with TypeScript, instead of me needing to relearn how to drive elemenator each time I come to edit the site for the client.
 - **✅ Business Growth Ready:** Scalable architecture with real customer integration

 ---